-On September 26, 2005, the Company announced its fourth OSV newbuild program and its second TTB newbuild program.
-On February 23, 2006, the Company announced that it had deferred contracting Phase 1 of its fourth OSV newbuild program and expanded such program, with Phase 2, to include up to six 240 EDF class new generation OSVs.
-On May 4, 2006, Phase 2 of the Company's fourth OSV newbuild program was further expanded to include a total of nine proprietary OSVs, bringing the aggregate capacity of Phase 2 of this program to approximately 26,000 deadweight tons.
-These nine vessels will be comprised of a mix of proprietary 240 ED and 240 EDF class OSVs with projected delivery dates ranging from early 2008 through early 2009.
-The Company is contractually committed with two domestic shipyards for the construction of a total of seven OSVs with options for the construction of two additional vessels under Phase 2.
-Based on such construction contracts and internal estimates, the aggregate project costs, before construction period interest, for Phase 2 of the fourth OSV newbuild program is now expected to be approximately \$185.0 million.
+On September 26, 2005, the Company announced its fourth OSV newbuild program, which was originally comprised of an innovative highend proprietary class of vessel that would add approximately 20,000 deadweight tons of capacity at an aggregate cost of \$170.0 million.
+However, in February 2006, the Company decided to defer contracting these vessels, now referred to as Phase 1 of its fourth OSV newbuild program, until more favorable shipyard conditions materialize.
+In conjunction with the deferral of Phase 1, the Company also announced, in February 2006, Phase 2 of this program that would add up to six 240 EDF class vessels to its proprietary OSV fleet, representing an incremental 17,000 deadweight tons of capacity.
+In May and August 2006, the Company announced expansions to the scope of Phase 2 of its fourth OSV newbuild program, which is now comprised of a total of 13 proprietary OSVs, bringing the aggregate capacity of Phase 2 of this program to approximately 38,000 deadweight tons.
+These 13 vessels will be a mix of proprietary 240 ED and 240 EDF class OSVs with projected delivery dates ranging from early 2008 through 2009.
+Based on current contracts and internal estimates, the total cost of the 13 new OSVs to be constructed under Phase 2 of this program, before construction period interest, is now expected to be approximately \$295.0 million in the aggregate.